raphnet/gc_n64_usb-v3/README.md

 You will need a working avr-gcc toolchain with avr-libc and standard utilities such as make.
 Just type 'make' and it should build just fine.
 Under Linux at least.
+If you are compiling for a custom board or Arduino running on an ATmega32u4, then run 'make -f Makefile.32u4' instead.

 ## Programming the firmware